dev-nayandas/frontend-tutorial/README.md

 //23.Then We need to necessary think a registration form and we need to match by bcrypt then
 //24.
 Protected Route: For Protected route middleware is best but is this project we can't use middleware because of we can't use mongoDbAdapter at middleware
 //25.
 In that case we can use the session like for protected route
+//26.Then We can map all hotels
+//27.
+Get rating for a hotel query
+//28.
+Get Review for a hotel query
+//29.
+Hotel rating component
+//30.
+Then we can send necessary info to hotel details components
+//31.
+Tailwind class whitespace-pre-wrap used to proper line break in paragraph
+//32.
+Show the first item  in a layout then other elements in other layout
 ```
 - [Steps Overview](https://prnt.sc/DMBWo1iHVRdO)
 - [Models](https://github.com/Learn-with-Sumit/rnext/tree/11.project-2/stay-swift/models)